suprnation/cats-actors/README.md

   - `Resume Strategy`: Allows the actor to continue processing messages without restarting, used for recoverable errors that don't require state re-initialization.
   - `Escalate Strategy`: Passes the failure to the parent actor to decide the next course of action.

 Below is an example demonstrating supervision in an actor system using the `cats-actors` library.
-This example will cover the key concepts and supervision strategies you mentioned.
+This example covers the key concepts and the above-mentioned supervision strategies.

 ### Example: Supervision in an Actor System